 Expand a Chinese character into sentences

-At the bottom of the flash card, a sentence is given to show you how to use this Chinese character in a sentence: “明天是星期二”.
+At the bottom of the flash card, a sentence is given to show how to use this Chinese character in a sentence: “明天是星期二”.

 The problems of using such flash cards to learn Chinese Characters

 Suppose you’ve bought a deck of such flash cards, promising you the knowledge of 1000 frequently used Chinese characters and how to use them in words and sentences.